tangyixuan/SQuAD-SRC/README.md

 # SQuAD-SRC
-This repository contains the dataset introduced in the paper [SQuAD-SRC: A Dataset for Multi-Accent Spoken Reading Comprehension](https://www.ijcai.org/proceedings/2023/0578.pdf).
+This repository contains the dataset introduced in the paper [SQuAD-SRC: A Dataset for Multi-Accent Spoken Reading Comprehension](https://www.ijcai.org/proceedings/2023/0578.pdf) (IJCAI 2023).
 Please download the data [here](https://drive.google.com/drive/folders/1f95kfMInB1ohM33vGoHdlL_LRm6CFASz?usp=drive_link).

 SQuAD-SRC is an open-source, large-scale, naturally recorded, multi-accent spoken reading comprehension dataset.
 The objective is to predict the answer from the text-form context according to spoken queries.